kevinwang2882/MapMaster/README.md

 - JavaScript

 ## MVP Goals
-- CRUD: Have full CRUD operations (POST, GET, PUT, DELETE) on event model.
+- CRUD: Have full CRUD operations (POST, GET, PUT, DELETE) on the event model.
-- User Signin/Login/logout: The user can register/login by gmail
+- User Sign in/log in/logout: The user can register/log in by Gmail
-- Map: Use google map api to generate map
+- Map: Use Google Map API to generate a map
-- search place: Use google place api to make an autocomplete search bar ,then use geocoding api to get lat and lng of that place,
+- search place: Use google place API to make an autocomplete search bar, then use geocoding API to get the lat and lng of that place,
-when autocomplete place was clicked, it will automatically direct to that exact place's location.
+when the autocomplete place is clicked, it will automatically direct to that exact place's location.
-- comment: All user can make comment for the event.
+- comment: All users can comment on the event.

 ## Stretch
 - add game model
 - add plan model
-- the user can save their favorite events,and able to find it on user profile
+- the user can save their favorite events, and able to find them on user profile